muonato/usbd/README.md

 # USB Drive Detect
 Send Win10 pop-up message on USB drive insertion

 Powershell snippet to notify the user with popup message (msg.exe) on USB drive insertion and removal.
+Possible use cases for company policy reminders or security notifications.
 Message should be included in a file called 'notice.txt'

 Examples:
 ```